 The Tulsa Curriculum, TU’s liberal arts core for all majors, requires that each student complete at least six hours of writing course, though nine may be necessary for some students.
-The sequence of courses that students follow depends upon their placement at admission, which is determined in part by their score on the verbal section of the ACT or SAT (see Placement below), but it can be summarized in the following flow chart:
+The sequence of courses that students follow depends upon their placement at admission, which is determined in part by their guided self-placement questionnaire results (see Placement below), but it can be summarized in the following flow chart:

 Students who need developmental work in the fundamentals of writing (as evidenced by their test scores and performance on a diagnostic writing test) enroll in English 1004, “Introduction to College Writing,” a course designed to provide review and practice in basic skills.
 In addition, while all writing courses seek to address the needs of all multilingual writers, a few sections of English 1004 and English 1033, “Exposition and Argumentation,” are designated specifically for non-native speaking (NNS) students.